w3c/ortc/draft-w3c-ortc-api-00.md

 ##### update

 This method will usually be called upon network interfaces change (i.e. in mobile network).
-By calling this method the ICE gathering procedure starts again as when the {{RTCChannel}} was instantiated.
+By calling this method the ICE gathering procedure starts again as when the {{RTCConnection}} was instantiated.
 >
 Parameters: none